onliashish/timeseries_ttm_model_StockMarket/README.md

 **Note that zeroshot, fine-tuning and inference tasks using TTM can easily be executed in 1 GPU machine or in laptops too!!**

+TTM Few-shot tuning is

 ## Benchmark Highlights:

 - TTM outperforms pre-trained GPT4TS (NeurIPS 23) by 7-12% in few-shot forecasting.
 - TTM outperforms pre-trained LLMTime (NeurIPS 23) by 24% in zero-shot forecasting.
 - TTM outperforms pre-trained SimMTM (NeurIPS 23) by 17% in few-shot forecasting.
-- TTM drastically reduces the compute needs as compared to the LLM-TS pre-training methods, with a 14X cut in learnable parameters, 106X less total parameters, and substantial reductions in fine-tuning (65X), inference time (54X), and memory usage (27X).
-  Zero-shot results of TTM often surpass the few-shot results of many SOTA approaches including PatchTST (ICLR 23), PatchTSMixer (KDD 23), TimesNet (ICLR 23), DLinear (AAAI 23) and FEDFormer (ICML 22).
+- Zero-shot results of TTM often surpass the few-shot results of many SOTA approaches including PatchTST (ICLR 23), PatchTSMixer (KDD 23), TimesNet (ICLR 23), DLinear (AAAI 23) and FEDFormer (ICML 22).
 - TTM (1024-96, released in this model card) also outperforms pre-trained MOIRAI on FL = 96 by ...
 - TTM quick fine-tuning also outperforms the hard statistical baselines (Statistical ensemble and S-Naive) in M4-hourly dataset which pretrained TS models are finding hard to outperform.
+- TTM takes only a few seconds for zeroshot/inference and a few minutes for finetuning in 1 GPU machine.

 ## Model Description